elimbaum/TrinketPinball/README.md

 #### Standard Methods
 `void tone(int freq)` Play a square wave tone at the specified frequency.

-`void speakerVolume(byte volPercent)` set the volume as a percent from 0 - 100%, where 100% is the maximum volume; by default the maximum is 127 (out of 255).
-The default volume is 64.
+`void speakerVolume(byte volPercent)` set the volume as a percent from 0 - 100%, where 100% is the maximum volume (127).
+The default volume is 50%.

 `void speakerOff()` turns off the speaker.

 #### Advanced Methods
 `void speaker(byte value)` manually sets the PWM value on the speaker.
-May be used for PWM audio
+May be used for PCM audio.

 ### EEPROM
 The library uses EEPROM to store the high score and game count.
 By default, these addresses are arbitrarily assigned to locations 1000 and 1010, respectively.
 Advanced users are welcome to the use the EEPROM library themselves at their own discretion.